 In the high-stakes world of the Australian hospitality industry, the battle for customers begins long before they take their first bite.
 Whether you are located in a bustling Sydney CBD laneway or a trendy coastal suburb in Perth, your restaurant’s exterior is the first—and often only—chance you have to make a lasting impression.

 At Petra Group, we advocate for a “Design-First” approach.
 We believe that your facade isn’t just a wall; it is a 24/7 silent salesman.
-This article explores why investing in “Curb Appeal” through a professional Hospitality Fitout is the most cost-effective marketing strategy your business can implement in 2026.
+This article explores why investing in “Curb Appeal” through professional Restaurant & Cafe Fitouts Australia is the most cost-effective marketing strategy your business can implement in 2026.

 The Psychology of the First Impression